-The NIH recommends "rapid molecular DST for isoniazid and rifampin should be performed on the initial isolates from all patients suspected of having TB, because resistance to isoniazid or rifampin is associated with an increased risk of treatment failure, recurrent TB, and amplification of resistance to additional TB medications."
+The NIH recommends "Rapid molecular DST for rifampin (and isoniazid, if available) should be performed on the initial isolates from all patients suspected of having TB, because resistance to rifampin is associated with an increased risk of treatment failure, recurrent TB, and amplification of resistance to additional TB medications."

-Overall, the NIH recommends that "For all patients with TB disease, drug-susceptibility [DST] testing to first-line TB drugs (isoniazid, rifampin, ethambutol, and pyrazinamide) should be performed, regardless of the source of the specimen.
-Molecular resistance testing should be performed, and DSTs should be repeated if sputum cultures remain positive for M. tuberculosis at or after 4 months of treatment or become positive 1 month or longer after culture conversion to negative.
-Resistance testing for second-line TB medications (fluoroquinolones, bedaquiline, linezolid, clofazimine, aminoglycosides, ethionamide, and others) should be limited to specimens with resistance to first-line TB medications and should be performed in reference laboratories with substantial experience in these techniques."
+Overall, the NIH recommends that "For all patients with TB disease, phenotypic DST to first-line TB drugs (isoniazid, rifampin, ethambutol, and pyrazinamide) should be performed, regardless of the source of the specimen.
+Given the alternative of a shorter drug-susceptible TB regimen containing moxifloxacin, public health laboratories in the U.S. may add routine moxifloxacin susceptibility testing as well.
+Molecular resistance testing should be performed, and resistance testing should be repeated if sputum cultures remain positive for M. tuberculosis at or after 4 months of treatment or become positive again 1 month or longer after culture conversion to negative.
+Resistance testing for second-line TB medications (including bedaquiline, linezolid, clofazimine, ethionamide, and others) should be limited to specimens with resistance to first-line TB medications and should be performed in reference laboratories with substantial experience in these techniques."
 The NIH makes a further stipulation that "isolates with an initial reading of rifampin by commercial NAA test should undergo confirmatory testing (rpoB gene sequencing and phenotypic DST).
-Clinicians who suspect drug-resistant TB in a patient with HIV should make every effort to expedite a diagnosis and consult with their state TB program and then the CDC as needed" (NIH, 2022).
+Clinicians who suspect drugresistant TB in a patient with HIV should make every effort to expedite a diagnosis and consult with their state TB program and then the CDC as needed" (NIH, 2024).